Chung laboratory: Investigating the role of functional antibodies against Mycobacterium tuberculosis

 Professor Nigel Curtis, Professor of Paediatric Infectious Diseases, Department of Paediatrics, The University of Melbourne; Head of Infectious Diseases Unit, Department of General Medicine, The Royal Children's Hospital; Melbourne Leader, Infectious Diseases & Microbiology Group, Murdoch Children's Research Institute

-This research project is available to PhD, Masters by Research students to join as part of their thesis.
+This research project is available to PhD, Masters by Research to join as part of their thesis.

 Please contact the Research Group Leader to discuss your options.